 Exemption From the Laboratory Program

 There are no automatic exemptions from the practical course for any students.
-This page contains information on laboratory exemption in Summer School.
-For information on laboratory exemption for the normal semester units, see the 'Laboratory Information' page.
+This page contains information on laboratory exemption in the normal semester units.
+For information on laboratory exemption for the Summer School units, see the 'Laboratory Exemption in Summer School' page.

 Course fees are set by the Federal Government and exemption from the laboratory does not effect course fees, in Summer School or in normal semester.